maria-j-k/todo_app/README.md

 ## Features to implement

-1. Enable the use of Google login in Swagger
+1. Enable Google login in Swagger
 2. Enable email sending on production
 3. Add superuser and the admins views
 4. Add logging